Dispersion of Gaussian Sources with Memory and an Extension to Abstract Sources: Problem Setup

-where the expectation is with respect to the marginal distribution $P_{\myVec{Y^\ast}}$.
+where the expectation is with respect to the \ac{rdf}-achieving reproduction distribution $P_{\myVec{Y^\ast}}$.
 The $d$-tilted information is the key quantity appearing in the nonasymptotic bounds in~\cite{kostina12_FixedLength}, which are also the starting point of our analysis.
-Since the joint distribution $P_{\myVec{X}}P_{\myVec{Y^\ast}|\myVec{X}}$ factorizes and the distortion is separable, the $d$-tilted information single-letterizes as
+Since the joint distribution $P_{\myVec{X}}P_{\myVec{Y^\ast}|\myVec{X}}$ factorizes~\cite[Thm.
+6.1]{Polyanskiy_Wu_2025} and the distortion is separable, the $d$-tilted information single-letterizes as